hehuanma/hehuanma.github.io/index.md

-## Hehuan Ma

-### About me
+## About me

-I am a Ph.D. student at University of Texas at Arlington, USA.
-My current research interests are drug discovery and graph classification.
+I am a Ph.D. student in Computer Science Department at University of Texas at Arlington, USA.
+My major research interests are drug discovery and graph classification, and my current studies focus on utilizing graph neural network to address molecular property prediction problem.
 My supervisor is Dr. Junzhou Huang.

+I received my master degree of Computer Science at Louisiana Tech University in USA, and bachlor degree of Communication Engineering at Huaqiao University in China.

-### Publication
+## Publication
 Yang, Jinyu, Chunyuan Li, Weizhi An, **Hehuan Ma**, Yuzhi Guo, Yu Rong, Peilin Zhao, and Junzhou Huang.
 "Exploring Robustness of Unsupervised Domain Adaptation in Semantic Segmentation." arXiv preprint arXiv:2105.10843 (2021).

 Guo, Yuzhi, Jiaxiang Wu, **Hehuan Ma**, Sheng Wang, and Junzhou Huang.
 "Comprehensive Study on Enhancing Low-Quality Position-Specific Scoring Matrix with Deep Learning for Accurate Protein Structure Property Prediction: Using Bagging Multiple Sequence Alignment Learning."
 Journal of Computational Biology 28, no. 4 (2021): 346-361.